Chronic venous insufficiency

 C6 C4 + florid ulcer

-• Formation is possible within the scope of:
+• Emergence is possible in the setting of:

 • Primary varicoses